mithi/robotics-blog/content/blog/bossy/01-to-do.md

 draft: false
 ---

-## Objective: A wireless custom controller project
+## Objective: Build a a wireless custom general-purpose controller project
 - The custom controller's name is Bossy
 - Build a custom controller with parts I already have at home